tmaringgele/CausalBoundingEngine/docs/source/scenarios.rst

 2. **Do you have a valid instrument?**

-   - Yes, binary instrument → Use BinaryIV
+   - Yes, binary instrument, binary outcome → Use BinaryIV
-   - Yes, continuous instrument → Use ContIV
+   - Yes, binary instrument, continuous outcome → Use ContIV
    - No instrument → Use BinaryConf

 3. **Can you justify IV assumptions?**